c4pt000/electrum-dogecoin/README.md

 # electrum-dogecoin-4.0.1

+todo "fix zbar for QR code import", todo "fix blockexplorer lookup on sent or received in app"

 hardcoded 1.00 DOGE fee into electrum-dogecoin

 so people dont accidentally try to send a transaction with less than 1.00 DOGE (so the transaction being sent doesnt get stuck or lost in the dogecoin network)